 City Manager Scott Morgan has significant local government management experience, and has served as West Melbourne’s City Manager since July 2009.
 Under Morgan’s leadership, the City has reduced its long term police pension obligations and increased its ratio of pension assets to pension liabilities, even as actuarial assumptions were made more conservative.
 He successfully bid the City’s solid waste collection franchise, saving residential and business customers money while rolling out automated residential cart service that increased recycling by 75%.

 He also bid the City’s sewer collection and treatment operations and management, which has allowed the City to both maintain its favorable sewer rate structure and address hundreds of thousands of dollars in deferred maintenance in the collection system.
 He negotiated a new long term water supply agreement with the City of Melbourne and a reciprocal emergency water supply agreement with the City of Palm Bay.
 Morgan has hired an experienced senior management team, and West Melbourne’s municipal operations are considered to be especially efficient and effective.

-Morgan has forty years experience in local government.
+Morgan has forty-one years experience in local government.
 Prior to being selected West Melbourne’s City Manager, he served as City Manager for the City of Anderson, California for eleven years and as Senior Assistant to the City Manager for the City of Orange for eight years.
 He also served as a Chief Executive Assistant for the County of Orange, and as the Housing and Community Development Coordinator for the City of Fountain Valley.

 Morgan holds a Bachelors degree in Political Science and a Masters degree in Administration, both from the University of California, Irvine.
-He and his wife of twenty-eight years, Nancy, live in West Melbourne and have two adult children.
-Their son William is a graduate of the University of Central Florida and their daughter Adeline is a recent graduate of the University of Florida.
+He and his wife of twenty-nine years, Nancy, live in West Melbourne and have two adult children.
+Their son William is a graduate of the University of Central Florida and their daughter Adeline is a graduate of the University of Florida.